 Where are naturopathic doctors licensed to practice?

-Naturopathic medicine has been used in the United States for many years but was pushed out of practice due to politics and competition in the medical field in the early 1900s.
+Naturopathic medicine has been used in the United States for many years but was pushed out of practice due to the politics of the medical field in the early 1900s.

-NDs are currently licensed to practice and are regulated in 17 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
-To be licensed, NDs must graduate from a 4-year residential training at an accredited naturopathic medical university, pass an extensive postdoctoral board exam and they must satisfy continuing education credits each year.
+NDs are currently licensed to practice in 17 states.
+To be licensed, NDs must graduate from a 4-year residential training at an accredited naturopathic medical university, pass an extensive postdoctoral board exam, and must satisfy continuing education credits each year.
+It requires extensive training.

 Read more at The American Association of Naturopathic Physicians.